|

 states that all right angles are equal)

-and unaffected by scaling (a statement
+and unaffected by scaling (that's

 The scale invariance of the microscopic Universe was questioned by the

-ancient Greeks (Democritus did speculate the existence of
+ancient Greeks (Democritus

-indivisible "atoms" with a definite size) but it was
+did speculate the existence of indivisible "atoms" with a definite size) but it was

 thought to be an idiosyncracy of the content of the Universe...